mrloop/qunit-retry/README.md

 // retry this test on failure as third party service occasionally fails
 // we need to test against third party service
-// we can live with occasional third party service failure retry("a test relying on 3rd party service that occassionaly fails", async function(assert) {
+// we can live with occasional third party service failure retry("a test relying on 3rd party service that occasionally fails", async function(assert) {
   var result = await occasionallyFailingServiceTestResult();
   assert.equal(result, 42);
 });